 Airport Carbon Accreditation

-HNL’s FOD Walk program is a recurring volunteer event to address the issue of Foreign Object Debris / Foreign Object Damage (FOD), which threatens the safety of aircraft, airport vehicles, equipment, and passengers.
-It brings together the airport community to clean up the airport and build awareness.
+HNL’s FOD Walk program is a recurring volunteer event to address the issue of Foreign Object Damage (FOD), which threatens the safety of aircraft, airport vehicles, equipment, and passengers.
+The event brings together the airport tenants and contractors to clean up the airport and build awareness while having fun.

 Due to the nature and variety of airport project types and with LEED being only applicable to occupied buildings, further initiatives were taken by the DOT-A to ensure sustainable initiatives were implemented in all projects.
 The Sustainable High Performance Guidelines (SHPG) was developed to provide a process to facilitate the integration and implementation of sustainable best practices in all developing projects.